FOR IMMEDIATE RELEASE: June 21, 2019

 CLICK HERE TO DOWNLOAD THE PDF

-The nonprofit PlantPure Communities today announced that ten Group Leaders (GLs) of Pods (independent local groups connected to the PPC Pod Network) are the newest recipients of scholarships for the renowned Plant-Based Nutrition Certificate Program offered through the T. Colin Campbell Center for Nutrition Studies (CNS) and eCornell.
-These scholarships are being made available via a collaboration between PlantPure Communities (PPC) and CNS.
+The nonprofit PlantPure Communities (PPC) today announced that ten leaders of Pods (independent local groups connected to the PPC Pod Network) are the newest recipients of scholarships for the renowned Plant-Based Nutrition Certificate Program offered through the T. Colin Campbell Center for Nutrition Studies (CNS) and eCornell.
+These scholarships are being made available via a collaboration between PPC and CNS.
 The scholarships are aimed at building the capacity of community leaders carrying out impactful activities in their neighborhoods via the PPC Pod Network.

 PPC is a 501c3 nonprofit organization that works to build stronger, healthier, more sustainable communities through a wide range of research, policy, and program activities and by working with local nonprofits, governments, businesses, and other health and community-based organizations.
 The PPC Pod Network emerged out of the 2015 PlantPure Nation film with the goal of creating and supporting a grassroots movement by empowering a network of independent local groups (Pods) and people to promote the benefits of a whole food, plant-based lifestyle.
 Pods are comprised of like-minded people, working together to share the life-saving nutrition research that shows that a whole-food, plant-based diet is optimal for humans.
-To date, there are approx 500 groups across the globe with over 130,000 people involved in the Pod Network.
-Participation is free, and offers support and networking opportunities to everyone interested in learning, advocating and practicing a whole-food, plant-based lifestyle.
+To date, there are over 200,000 people involved in the PPC Pod Network.
+Participation is free, and offers support and networking opportunities to everyone interested in learning, advocating, and practicing a whole-food, plant-based lifestyle.

-The scholarship recipients represent a diverse group of local leaders who will be bringing evidence-based nutrition education back to their communities in Texas, California, New Jersey, New York, Michigan, Florida, Montana, and Pennsylvania.
-Two of the award winners are fluent in Spanish and another in Arabic.
-One leader is primarily educating college students while another is educating high school students.
+The scholarship recipients represent a diverse group of local leaders who will be bringing evidence-based nutrition education back to their communities in five countries: India, United Kingdom, Canada (British Columbia, Manitoba), New Zealand, and the United States (Ohio, Oregon, Illinois, New York, Georgia).
+One of the award winners is fluent in Spanish and another in Hindi.
 Meet our scholarship recipients: